sybrew/the-seo-framework/readme.txt

 * TODO Improved: OG and Twitter Auto Generated description meta tags are now up to 200 characters long.
 * Improved: Hover messages from the SEO Bar are now aligned to the left so they're easier to read.
 * Improved: Hover messages from the SEO Bar now contain an extra break when duplicated words highlighted.
-* Improved: The hover message balloon arrow now can't overflow to the left.
+* Improved: The hover message balloon arrow now can't overflow over the balloon's corners.
 * Improved: Breadcrumb generation time.
 * Improved: Overal plugin speed, again :).
 * TODO Fixed: WooCommerce product overview layout was messed up on smaller (tablet to 15") screens by the addition of The SEO Bar.
 It now all fits. (table.wp-list-table .column-name,table.wp-list-table .column-is_in_stock{width:10%}).
 Further optimization is left in the hands of WooCommerce as they still need to optimize this themself.
 * TODO Fixed: Incorrect Dutch translation on Robots Meta Settings on the Inpost metabox.
-* TODO Fixed: Title bug with categories when both a custom title and category title are filled in. // UNCONFIRMED bug, weird.
 * Fixed: Bug with AnsPress where not all page descriptions are fetched correctly on the front-end.
 Because of the bugfix, the description cache will be flushed upon update.
 The cache will clean itself up within 7 days automatically.
 * Fixed: WooCommerce main shop page took the title of the latest product.
 * Fixed: Inconsistent cache key for WooCommerce shop page.